 How much will it cost?

-HomePod costs $349 and will be available in two colors: white and space grey.
-By comparison, Amazon's second-generation Echo sells for $99 and Google Home retails for $129.
+HomePod costs $349 and is available in two colors: white and space grey.
+By comparison, Amazon’s second-generation Echo sells for $99 and Google Home retails for $129.
 Google also makes a high-end speaker, Google Home Max, that sells for $399.